Chaseway132/mwanachi-charity-dao/README.md

 ## Using the Platform

+### 📱 M-Pesa Donations (Kenyan Mobile Payments)
+1. Navigate to the Donations page
+2. Select the **M-Pesa** tab
+3. Enter your Kenyan phone number (254...)
+4. Enter the donation amount (1-150,000 KES)
+5. Click "Pay with M-Pesa"
+6. Confirm the STK Push prompt on your phone
+7. Your donation is recorded on-chain

+### 🆘 Special Causes (Emergency Fundraising)
+1. Click the **🆘 Special Causes** button in navigation
+2. Browse active emergency campaigns
+3. Click on a campaign to view details
+4. Choose payment method (M-Pesa or Crypto)
+5. Make your donation
+6. See real-time updates on the campaign

-### Making Donations
+### Making Donations (Crypto)
 1. Connect your MetaMask wallet
 2. Navigate to the Donations page
+3. Select the **Crypto** tab
-3. Enter the donation amount
+4. Enter the donation amount in ETH
-4. Confirm the transaction in MetaMask
+5. Confirm the transaction in MetaMask
-5. Your donation will be recorded on-chain and metadata stored on IPFS
+6. Your donation will be recorded on-chain and metadata stored on IPFS

 ### Creating Proposals
 1. Go to the Proposals page